-The next and final REC submission deadline for 2020 is WEDNESDAY 11 NOVEMBER, at 4.30pm.
+The next REC submission deadline is Thursday 27 January 2022, at 4.30pm.
 Late applications will not be accepted.

 In light of COVID-19 restrictions, we will accept submissions in e-copy format only.
-While electronic signatures will be accepted, please ensure your application has the approval of your supervisor (students) or Head of School / Director (staff).
+Please ensure your application has been signed off by your supervisor (students) or Head of School / Discipline (staff).